Methoxetamine: China

 As of October 2015 MXE is a controlled substance in China.

 European Union

 On 16 June 2014, the European Commission proposed that MXE be banned across the European Union, subjecting those in violation to criminal sanctions.
 This is following the procedure for risk-assessment and control of new psychoactive substances set up by the council: Decision 2005/387/JHA.

+Finland

+Scheduled in the "government decree on narcotic substances, preparations and plants" and is hence illegal.

 Israel

 MXE became classified as an illegal narcotic in Israel in May 2012.

 Japan

 MXE became a controlled substance in Japan from 1 July 2012, by amendment to the Pharmaceutical Affairs Law.

 Poland

 MXE is a controlled substance (group II-P) making it illegal to produce, sell or possess in The Republic of Poland as of 1 July 2015.

 Russia

 MXE has been a controlled substance in Russia since October 2011.

 Sweden

 MXE became classified as a narcotic in Sweden in late February 2012.

 Switzerland

 MXE has been illegal in Switzerland since December 2011.